-For allergic rhinitis, montelukast sodium tablets should be taken once daily.
+For allergic rhinitis, Montelukast Sodium should be taken once daily.
 Efficacy was demonstrated for seasonal allergic rhinitis when montelukast was administered in the morning or the evening without regard to time of food ingestion.
 The time of administration may be individualized to suit patient needs.

-The following doses for the treatment of symptoms of seasonal allergic rhinitis are recommended:
+The following doses for the treatment of symptoms of seasonal allergic rhinitis are recommended: For adults and adolescents 15 years of age and older: one 10-mg tablet.

-For adults and adolescents 15 years of age and older: one 10-mg tablet.
+For pediatric patients 6 to 14 years of age: one 5-mg chewable tablet.